logo

 What is rehabilitation counseling?

-Rehabilitation counseling is the practice of helping clients overcome disabilities and related challenges.
+Rehabilitation counseling is the practice of helping clients in overcoming diverse abilities and related challenges.
 Rehabilitation counseling most often takes place in dedicated rehabilitation facilities but can also take place in hospitals; nursing and residential care facilities; and private offices.
 For more information on what rehabilitation counselors do, visit the CRC Scope of Practice statement.

 How do you become a vocational rehabilitation counselor?